fenxu/azure-powershell-docs-prod/azure/AzureAD/v2/Set-AzureADObjectSetting.md

 ```

 ### -ObjectId
-Specifies the ID of a settings object.
+The unique identifier of a setting in Azure Active Directory

 ```yaml
 Type: String